madhuammulu8/madhuammulu8/README.md

 ### Hi there 👋
 ![](https://komarev.com/ghpvc/?username=madhuammulu8&label=Profile%20Visits&color=blue&style=for-the-badge)

-- 🌱 I’m Madhu currently looking for a Job Opportunity, I worked as Researcher in NASA and also have 4+ YOE in building production level software, I did my masters in computer Science in University Of California, Riverside
+- 🌱 I’m Madhu currently looking for a Job Opportunity in Computer Science, I worked as Researcher at NASA and also have 4+ YOE in building production-level software, I did my masters in Computer Science in the University Of California, Riverside

 #### 📫 How to reach me:
  [<img src="https://img.icons8.com/color/48/000000/linkedin.png" width="3.5%"/>](https://www.linkedin.com/in/madhuammulu8/)  &nbsp;